Tropical Storm Gamma (2005): Preparations

-On November 18 the government of Honduras issued tropical storm warnings for the Bay Islands, Belize issued a tropical storm warning for its entire coast, and Mexico issued a tropical storm watch for the eastern Yucatán Peninsula from the Belize border to Punta Allen.
+On November 18, the government of Honduras issued tropical storm warnings for the Bay Islands, Belize issued a tropical storm warning for its entire coast, and Mexico issued a tropical storm watch for the eastern Yucatán Peninsula from the Belize border to Punta Allen.
 Before dawn the next day, as Gamma drew closer, Mexico modified the watch to a warning for its coast from the Belize border to Punta Gruesa, and expanded the tropical storm watch from Punta Gruesa to Tulum.
 That afternoon the storm moved away from Belize the southernmost portion of the tropical storm warning was lifted, followed in totality a few hours later.
 That night, Mexico also lifted its watching and warnings.
 It was not until the following day, November 20, that the warnings were lifted from the Bay Islands of Honduras.

 Because the storm regenerated shortly before it was predicted to make landfall, few advanced preparations for the storm were taken in Honduras.
 However, constant rainfall for well over a day as Gamma wandered offshore caused floods that forced over 30,000 people to abandon their homes for state-run shelters.

 Impact and aftermath

-Two people were killed by a mudslide in St. Vincent and the Grenadines on the island of Bequia as Gamma's precursor, Tropical Depression 27, brought heavy rains.
+Two people were killed by a mudslide in St. Vincent and the Grenadines on the island of Bequia as Gamma's precursor, Tropical Depression Twenty-Seven, brought heavy rains.
 Overflowing rivers destroyed seven homes and make several roads impassable.
 The island's airport was temporarily closed when the tropical depression flooded the terminal and left debris on the runway.
-Heavy rains caused flooding and landslides, which washed away two bridges on the island of Trinidad, outside the capital Port-of-Spain.
+Heavy rains caused flooding and landslides, which washed away two bridges on the island of Trinidad, outside Port-of-Spain.
+Flooding led to the water rescue of 100 people around Vega-de-Oropouche and 10 people in Carapo.
+Gamma also brought heavy rainfall to the ABC islands as a tropical wave in the central Caribbean on November 17.